SSigl/Biostatistics---IRT-functions/README.md

 - then, we may apply a LR-test : if the p-value is under a specified thereshold, then we can reject the null hypothesis : "there is no DIF".

 To this end, we wrote the "LRtest" function, which very basically apply a log-likelihood ratio test.
+This function takes in argument two models, for example gpcm objects : the first model must be the one with the original item, and the second model the one with the items created from the covariate.
+This function has also a "display" argument : "display" must be a boolean, equal to "TRUE" if you wish to display the result in the R-Console.
 The function returns the value of the LR-test, the degrees of freedom and the p-value.